-- Areas designated for Special Events (Marked with caution tape or orange traffic cones)
+- Areas designated for special events (marked with caution tape or traffic cones)

 Reserved Parking Locations

-Guests visiting NHTI for tours, office visits, etc. may park in the visitor parking area outside Sweeney Hall without a valid permit.
-These spaces are intended for those individuals who wish to gather further information or attend the college.
-Faculty or staff found parked in this location will be subject to ticketing, booting or towing at the owner’s expense.
+Guests visiting NHTI for tours, office visits, etc., may park in the visitor parking area outside Sweeney Hall without a valid permit.
+These spaces are intended for people who wish to gather further information to attend the college.
+Faculty or staff found parked in this location will be subject to ticketing, booting, or towing at the owner’s expense.

 Reserved Visitor Parking Spaces

-Reserved visitor parking spaces outside Little Hall are available through the President’s office by permit only.
-A permit will be provided upon your arrival for you to display in your vehicle for the duration of your visit.
-Failure to display the permit or a vehicle illegally parked in a visitor space may result in ticketing, booting or towing at the owner’s expense.
+Reserved visitor parking spaces outside Little Hall are available through the President’s Office by permit only.
+A permit will be provided upon arrival for display in the vehicle for the duration of the visit.
+Failure to display the permit or parking illegally in a visitor space may result in ticketing, booting, or towing at the owner’s expense.

 Temporary Handicapped Tags

-There are two concrete pads reserved for motorcycle parking on campus, one in the “C” Lot and one in the “A” Lot.
-Motorcycle parking is enforced from April 1 through October 31 of the year unless weather conditions dictate a need to expand this timeframe, this shall be done at the discretion of the Campus Safety Department.
+There are two concrete pads reserved for motorcycle parking on campus: one in C Lot and one in A Lot.
+Motorcycle parking is enforced from April 1-Oct.
+31 unless weather conditions dictate a need to expand this timeframe; this is done at the discretion of Campus Safety.

 Parking Guidelines for Residence Halls